By Larry Mendel, Vice President of Sales

 Generational Wealth Management In Atlanta

 At MONTAG, many of our clients employ trusts and we manage these assets on a regular basis.
-With decades of experience, each of our Portfolio Managers can offer guidance along the way in working with family dynamics.
+With decades of experience, each of our Senior Wealth Managers can offer guidance along the way in working with family dynamics.
 For example, most of the trusts have some form of age restrictions embedded into the irrevocable trust, for when the assets will transfer to the beneficiaries.
 As these dates of transfer approach, the question becomes, should the trustee let the trust end or if allowed, extend the dates for disposition, or give them the opportunity to explore, by naming the beneficiary as their own trustee.
 How you decide these matters is personal based on your outlook from the questions above, but, in my opinion, the sooner your heirs are exposed to the workings of your financial decisions, the better prepared they will be to handle both the estate process as well the assets left behind.

 We have walked alongside many generational wealth clients and have witnessed how family dynamics come into play.
 In one instance, we had a family that finally allowed the children to have the freedom of their assets with no education, restrictions, or oversight.
-When the child received this money, they were excited, lived large and spent the assets frivolously.
+When the children received this money, they were excited, lived large and spent the assets frivolously.
 Unfortunately, and not surprisingly, this situation didn’t end well.
-On the other hand, another family had educated their child and had an open dialog regarding their wealth.
+On the other hand, another family educated their child and had an open dialog regarding their wealth.
 As their child came of age to receive the assets, they were prepared.
 This child’s response was, “Wow, this is a lot of responsibility, I need to take care of it!”
-In an ideal scenario, this is the answer any parent would like to hear, illustrating that children have been taught to respect money and be a good steward.
+In an ideal scenario, this is the answer any parent would like to hear, illustrating that children have been taught to respect money and be good stewards.

 Generational Wealth Planning Tools